gonzalezrostani/Assignment-6/README.md

 The contents of these assignments are:

 1. Writting your markdown and obtaining html using pandoc
-2. How a makefile works?
+2. How does a makefile work?
 3. Create your own git repository and connect it to a remote repository
 4. Clone a repo
 5. Create a new branch while keeping your master.